 The innards are as simple.
 Two leaves shutter and aperture.
-Of the five cameras that passed through my hands, four had a seized aperture blades.
-The blades are moved by a tiny spring that is tiny and week.
+Of the five cameras that passed through my hands, four had seized aperture blades.
+The blades are moved by a tiny spring that is tiny and weak.
 In comparison, the similar shutter blades are activated by the strong spring and click even if dirty.
 It is easy to access and easy to repair, see below.

 Olympus Trip 35 service